SOME FLORIDA ATTRACTIONS THAT SURVIVED WALT DISNEY WORLD

 Walt Disney World opened for business near Orlando in October 1971.
-The crowds that have since made it the world's most popular tourist attraction have driven tremendous development in Central Florida and created a network of new highways to handle the traffic.
+The crowds that visit the giant theme park have since made it the world's most popular tourist attraction.

+The attraction has also driven tremendous development in Central Florida.
+These new people and tourists have created a nightmare network of new highways to handle the traffic.

 Here are some of them that have survived and still entertain visitors in more quiet regions of Central Florida.

 Bok Tower Gardens, Lake Wales.
 Home of the singing carillon tower, beautiful gardens, and tranquility since 1929.

-Our Facebook page has more than 97,729 followers who love off the beaten path Florida: towns, tourist attractions, maps, lodging, food, festivals, scenic road trips, day trips, history, culture, nostalgia, and more.
+Our Facebook page has more than 101,518 followers who love off the beaten path Florida: towns, tourist attractions, maps, lodging, food, festivals, scenic road trips, day trips, history, culture, nostalgia, and more.